PsyTeachR/ug3-stats/docs/index.md

 ## How to cite this book {-}

-Barr, Dale J. (2020). *Learning statistical models through simulation in R: An interactive textbook*.
-Version 0.9-3.
-Retrieved from https://psyteachr.github.io/book/ug3-stats.
+Barr, Dale J. (2021). *Learning statistical models through simulation in R: An interactive textbook*.
+Version 0.9.4.
+Retrieved from <https://psyteachr.github.io/book/ug3-stats>.

+## Found an issue? {-}

+If you find errors or typos, have questions or suggestions, please file an issue at <https://github.com/psyteachr/ug3-stats/issues>.
+Thanks!

 ## Information for educators {-}